-September 23, 1989: The day Aaron Krickstein produced an amazing comeback
+September 23, 1989: The day Aaron Krickstein showed why he was called “Marathon Man”

 Every day, Tennis Majors takes you back to some of the most famous moments in tennis history.
-On September 23, 1989, Aaron Krickstein showed everyone why he was nicknamed “Marathon Man”.
+On September 23, 1989, Aaron Krickstein showed everyone why he could never be written off

 What happened exactly on that day